fedeizzo/ParticleSwarmOptimization-OpenMPI/report/02-problem-analysis.md

 2. $\mathcal{O}((n/q)^2 \log (n/q))$ for the sorting operation;
 2. $\mathcal{O}((n/q)m)$ for the particles' variables update.

-Despite this results, being positive, we have to consider the time needed for each process to exchange their particle to each process.
+Despite this results being positive, we have to consider the time needed for each process to exchange their particle to each process.
 However, most HPC systems use *InfiniBand* interconnection, an high throughput, low latency connection among nodes in the cluster, therefore we claim that the advantage in terms of computational complexity remains legitimate since, in this scenario, the network has little impact on the application performance.

 A visual proof of this statement is deeply discussed in the benchmarking section of the report.